unoplatform/uno/doc/articles/uno-development/working-with-the-samples-apps.md

 The Uno solution provides a set of sample applications that provide a way to test features, as well as provide a way to write UI Tests.

-Those applications are structured in a way that samples can created out of normal `UserControl` instances, marked with the `SampleAttribute` (and previous `SampleControlInfoAttribute`) so the sample application can discover them.
+Those applications are structured in a way that samples can be created out of normal `UserControl` instances, marked with the `SampleAttribute` (and previous `SampleControlInfoAttribute`) so the sample application can discover them.

 Those applications are located in the `SamplesApp` folder of the solution, and a live development out of the master branch